localstack/localstack/README.md

 * The environment variable `no_proxy` is rewritten by *LocalStack*.
 (Internal requests will go straight via localhost, bypassing any proxy configuration).

-* For troubleshooting localstack start issues, you can check debug logs by running `DEBUG=1 localstack start`
+* For troubleshooting LocalStack start issues, you can check debug logs by running `DEBUG=1 localstack start`

 * In case you get errors related to node/nodejs, you may find (this issue comment: https://github.com/localstack/localstack/issues/227#issuecomment-319938530) helpful.